 Falling Off Tables, Closets, And Home Appliances

 Senior cats could be an exception to this rule.
 According to The Journal of Experimental Biology, cats use multiple hind leg muscles to jump.
 Many senior cats have weakened hind legs due to degraded cartilage.
-This can make jumps and falls painful for arthritic cats.
+This can make jumps and falls uncomfortable for arthritic cats.

 If your older cat remains mobile, take precautionary measures against falls.
 Strategically apply soft landing spaces, such as cushions, around the home.
 This gives your cat something to aim for if jumping or falling.
-This will boost your cat’s comfort and confidence.

 Falls from a Second-Floor Balcony

 A second-story building is an awkward height for a cat to fall.
 It’s roughly twice as high as a cat can comfortably jump.
-This means that results vary as to whether the cat will be injured on landing.
+This means that the results vary as to whether the cat will be injured on landing.

 Older or heavier cats are likelier to endure injuries.
 The greater impact and weaker bone structure of such felines will result in breaks and fractures.
 According to The Journal of Small Animal Practice, breaks to the femur, pelvis, and mandible are common.